tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Middlewares.md

 The `Run` extension method does not receive a `next` parameter as it is always a `terminal middleware`.

-## The `Map` request delegate
+## The `Map` extension method

-The `app` variable is of type [WebApplication](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.webapplication).
+In Asp.Net Core Web application `Startup` code the `app` variable is of type [WebApplication](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.webapplication).

 The `WebApplication` implements, among others, the following two interfaces.
 - [IApplicationBuilder](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.iapplicationbuilder)